The Dorset Cancer Care Foundation

 Overview

-The Dorset Cancer Care Foundation (DCCF) was established in 2013 by three nurses—Eve Thomas, Leslie-May Harrison, and a third co-founder—who had personal experience with cancer and witnessed firsthand the financial struggles faced by cancer patients.
+The Dorset Cancer Care Foundation (DCCF) was established in 2013 by three nurses—Eve Went, Leslie-May Harrison, and Pam Jeffries—who had personal experience with cancer and witnessed firsthand the financial struggles faced by cancer patients.
 The charity provides financial assistance primarily to individual cancer patients in Dorset who are experiencing financial hardship due to their diagnosis.
-With total income of £223,877 in 2024, DCCF operates with 8 trustees and 40 volunteers, maintaining extremely low running costs to maximize funds reaching beneficiaries.
-Since founding, the charity has distributed £863,026 in awards to 944 individuals and organizations.
+With total income of £173,085 in 2023, DCCF operates with 7 trustees and 50 volunteers, maintaining extremely low running costs to maximise funds reaching beneficiaries.
+Since founding, the charity has distributed over £850,000 in awards.
 DCCF is unique as the only cancer support charity solely focused on Dorset residents.
 The charity is supported by patrons including former football manager Harry Redknapp, businessman Jeff Mostyn, and racing driver Sam Bird.
-As co-founder Eve Thomas notes, “We saw people struggling to afford buses to hospital appointments... and generally make ends meet.”
+As the founders noted, they witnessed people struggling to afford buses to hospital appointments and generally make ends meet.

 Funding Priorities